rhthomas/cloner/README.md

 Cloner is a simple script which does just that.
 Rather than using `git clone <repo>`, you use the cloner tool `cloner <repo>` and it automatically clones to the set Github folder and creates a symbolic link to the desktop.

-Probably not a useful script for anyone else but me :man-shrugging: but oh well!
+Probably not a useful script for anyone else but me :man_shrugging: but oh well!

 ```
 usage: cloner [-h] [--github <path>] [--desktop <path>] repo